alsuren/products/infrastructure/docs/infrastructure.md

 6. Copy and paste the final output from this script and populate with the correspondent value in `.env` file (TODO: make it obvious how to map the json keys to to env keys)

+7. run `terraform init`.
+If it bombs out, you may have to remove .terraform/ before retrying.

 ## Provisioning infrastructure in an existing environment

 1. Change to the relevant environment directory (e.g. `infrastructure/environments/non-prod`)